danielfett/draft-dpop/main.md

    fragment parts (REQUIRED).
  * `iat`: Time at which the JWT was created (REQUIRED).

+When the DPoP proof is used to present an access token to a resource server (#protected-resource-access), the DPoP proof also contains the following claim:

+* `ath`: hash of the access token (REQUIRED).
+   The value MUST be the result of a base64 url encoding (with no padding) the SHA-256 hash of the ASCII encoding of the associated access token's value.

 (#dpop-proof) is a conceptual example showing the decoded content of the DPoP proof in (#dpop-proof-jwt).
 The JSON of the JOSE header and payload are shown